cloud-gov/cg-site/_docs/compliance/compliance-community.md

 * compliance staff at CSPs pursuing authorization per their public statements (website, pdf)
 * contracted staff dedicated to supporting FedRAMP authorization for client CSPs

-The cloud.gov compliance team will approve memberships based on eligibility evidence.
+The Cloud.gov compliance team will approve memberships based on eligibility evidence.

 ## How to join?